 If a custody order is already in place, how can I get it changed?

-If you have a custody order already in place, you can ask the original court that issued the order to make changes to it (modify it).
+If you have a custody order already in place, you can ask the original court that issued the order to make changes to it (modify it) if one parent still lives in that state.
 Generally, you can only ask to have a final custody order modified if there has been a substantial change in circumstances since the order was issued and changing the order would be in the child’s best interests (although the exact legal standard can vary from state to state).
 For most states, we have more specific information about modifying a custody order.
 To check to see if we have this information in your state, scroll up and enter your state in the drop-down menu above.

 Example: If there are new allegations of abuse, if either parent has been convicted of a crime that affects his/her parenting ability, a parent’s sudden drug use, etc. are possible examples that may count as a change in circumstances.
 These are just some possible examples that may be relevant in your state – there could be many others.

 Generally, once a court has jurisdiction, that court will keep jurisdiction, even if you move to another state.
-If you have moved, you can ask the court that issued the original order to change the jurisdiction to the new state that you are in.
-Under certain circumstances, you can ask the court in the new state to modify the order without going back to the original state.
+If you have moved, you can ask the court that issued the original order to transfer the custody case to the new state that you are in.
+Under certain circumstances, such as if both parents and the children have left the original state, you may be able to ask the court in the new state to modify the order without going back to the original state.
 You will find more information about modifying a custody order in a different state in the following questions below.

 Modifying an order is often complicated, and as with all custody issues, we recommend that you talk to a lawyer about this.
 Go to our Finding a Lawyer page for legal referrals.
 You can also email us for more information about when someone can file to modify a custody order in a new state.